 Read the full article.

-Vanessa Williams is a deputy national editor at The Post and edits the She The People blog.
+Vanessa Williams is a deputy national editor at The Post.
 She has covered and edited local and national politics for the paper.
 Contact her at Vanessa.Williams@washpost.com